polemon/fss/README.md

  2. They don't even make much sense on Linux either, because they often map to vastly different types of mod keys.

 Setting the right keys is actually undocumented.
 The original Windows software is unable to set the right keys.
-I guess one might say the left keys are *default*.
+I guess one might say the left keys can be considered *default*.